 Mr. Novas joined Tenneco Inc. in 1996 as assistant treasurer, responsible for corporate finance and North American treasury activities.
 He played an integral role in executing the financial transactions leading to the separation of Tenneco's energy and shipbuilding businesses in 1996 and the separation of the packaging and automotive businesses in 1999.
 Prior to joining Tenneco Inc., Mr. Novas was with General Motors for 10 years, working in the company's New York treasury office.

 Paul Novas is on the company's senior management team and will report to Hari Nair, executive vice president and managing director, Europe and Ken Trammell, senior vice president and chief financial officer.
 He will relocate to the company's European headquarters in Brussels, Belgium.

-Mr. Yanos holds a bachelor's degree in engineering from Purdue University and a master's degree in business from the University of Toledo.
+Mr. Novas, 45, holds a B.S. degree in mechanical engineering and a B.A. degree in economics from Cornell University and a MBA degree from the University of Chicago.

 Tenneco Automotive is a $3.5 billion manufacturing company with headquarters in Lake Forest, Illinois and approximately 19,600 employees worldwide.
 Tenneco Automotive is one of the world's largest producers and marketers of ride control and exhaust systems and products, which are sold under the Monroe® and Walker® global brand names.
 Among its products are Sensa-Trac® and Monroe Reflex® shocks and struts, Rancho® shock absorbers, Walker® Quiet-Flow® mufflers and DynoMax® performance exhaust products, and Monroe® Clevite® vibration control components.